Keeping Your Child Safe From Marijuana

 There is no argument for this topic.
 Children should never come into contact or ingest marijuana.
 Any type of mind-altering drug could have severe effects on a developing child.
 Unfortunately, children are prone to getting their hands on things when a product is not stored safely or is not out of reach of them.
 There have been cases of children going to the emergency room due to severe adverse effects of ingesting marijuana.
 If you’re going to keep marijuana in your home, it’s best to follow these precautions to make sure there is no risk of your child finding it:

-- Store marijuana in high places where it’s out of sight and out of reach for children.
+- Store marijuana in high places where it’s out of sight and out of reach for children, you could use a cabinet lock as well.

 - Find a secret, secure place where you know your children cannot find or reach.